mckennapsean/dissertation/content/05-security.md

 A previous domain analysis informed this design study: a qualitative coding of cognitive task analysis papers [@McKenna2015].
 In order to establish specific user needs, we performed a series of contextual semistructured interviews at a research organization.
-As a result, four key user personas were identified for dashboard design [@McKenna2015], which we discuss in detail later in this chapter.
-By evaluating project constraints using the personas, the project was further focused into two specific user personas: network analysts and managers.
+As a result, we identified four key user personas for designing the dashboard [@McKenna2015], which we discuss in detail later in this chapter.
+By evaluating project constraints using the personas, we further focused the project on two specific user personas: network analysts and managers.
+By using the timelines inspired from the design activity framework, we were able to actively connect these different discourse or project channels together, and the visualization artifacts identified through different design methods, such as qualitative codes and personas, focused the design of a cybersecurity dashboard on the task of communication for specific types of users.

-By using the timelines inspired from the design activity framework, we were able to actively connect these different discourse or project channels together, and the visualization artifacts identified through different design methods, such as qualitative codes and personas, focused the design of a cybersecurity dashboard to the task of communication for specific types of users.
+After selecting this subset of users, we adapted user needs from a previous project [@McKenna2014] and prioritized these needs for each user persona.

-After selecting this subset of users, we adapted user needs from a previous project [@McKenna2014] and prioritized for each of our user personas.
 Examples of these needs or _user requirements_ include scaling to real-world data on a single screen, preserving data context, emphasizing temporal representations of patterns, designing visualizations for presenting to others, and keeping the tool both intuitive and easy to use.
-Next, two dozen visualization encoding ideas were sketched and weighted against each need.
-As a result, each idea was scored by combining these priorities and weights, resulting in several key ideas with the most potential.
+Next, we sketched two dozen visualization encoding ideas to weigh them against each need.
+As a result, we scored each idea by combining these priorities and weights, resulting in several key ideas with the most potential.
 We created the first prototype from these ideas, shown in [@fig:dashboard1].
 This prototype contained a treemap of network records, organized by city and country.

 We evaluated this prototype using Nielsen's usability heuristics and Gestalt principles.
 Specifically, we investigated the different views and interactions with respect to the usability heuristics, marking both the successes and areas to improve.
-The visualization encoding design was checked for any violations of the Gestalt principles, for example grouping in the treemap satisfied the proximity principle, but the lack of proximity between two time-based visualizations (heatmap and temporal bar chart) failed to satisfy the continuation principle since days were encoded on two malaligned axes.
+We checked the visualization encoding for any violations of the Gestalt principles, for example grouping in the treemap satisfied the proximity principle, but the lack of proximity between two time-based visualizations (heatmap and temporal bar chart) failed to satisfy the continuation principle since days were encoded on two malaligned axes.
 This evaluation method highlighted low-level changes to fix, but we desired to evaluate the dashboard at a higher level first: the data abstraction and visualization encodings to see if a treemap was really most appropriate for communication of cyber data.

 To perform this evaluation, we turned to the data sketches method [@Lloyd2011].